function61/edgerouter/docs/s3-static-websites/README.md

 We'll assume your S3 bucket name is `yourorg-staticwebsites` and its region is `eu-central-1`.

 The website we're deploying is `example.com`.
-Its content is in `example.com.tar.gz`.
+Its content are in `example.com.tar.gz`.

+You have already setup IAM users and permissions according to Edgerouter's installation guide.

 You can run these `$ edgerouter` commands from any computer (it doesn't have to be the loadbalancer).